dojo/docs/dojox/grid/EnhancedGrid/plugins/IndirectSelection.rst

       dijit.byId('grid').rowSelectCell.setDisabled(rowIndex, true|false);
   </script>

-* A topic named "rowSelectionChangedTopic" will be published when row selections are changed.
-The topic can be subscribed to with the following code.

-.. code-block :: javascript
-  :linenos:

-  dojo.subscribe(dijit.byId('grid').rowSelectionChangedTopic, function(){...});

 * You can check whether a certain row is selected with the following code.

 .. code-block :: javascript
   :linenos:

-  dijit.byId('grid').selection.selected[rowIndex] // returns true or false
+  dijit.byId('grid').selection.isSelected(rowIndex) // returns true or false

 * It's also possible to make some styling customizations for the indirect selection column.